 Indigenous substitution mainly deals with development, prototyping, testing, evaluation and clearance of an Airborne Store as a replacement of the existing Airborne Stores procured from foreign sources.
-The indigenous substitution can be undertaken by any agency i.e. Public Sector, Private Sector, Government Agencies or organisations within User Services such as Base Repair Depots (BRDs), Naval Aircraft Yards (NAYs), Army Base Workshops etc. In cases where, some of these activities are achieved by way of subcontracting to suitable vendors, the indigenisation agency shall ensure that the vendors comply with the airworthiness certification requirements.
+The indigenous substitution can be undertaken by any agency i.e. Public Sector, Private Sector, Government Agencies or organisations within User Services such as Base Repair Depots (BRDs), other IAF Depots, Naval Aircraft Yards (NAYs), Army Base Workshops etc. In cases where, some of these activities are achieved by way of subcontracting to suitable vendors, the indigenisation agency shall ensure that the vendors comply with the airworthiness certification requirements.
 LTCC shall be constituted on the indigenisation agency.
 LTCC is the authority to assess & classify the criticality of the airborne stores to be indigenously substituted.
-Airborne store, whose malfunctioning may affect safety, reliability, maintenance, interchangeability and operational effectiveness is called as a critical Airborne Store.
+Airborne store, whose failure / malfunctioning endangers the safety of the air system / flight crew or results in aborting the mission is called as a critical Airborne Store.
 Airborne store, which is not classified as critical, is treated as non-critical.
-The Airborne Stores, identified to be critical, CEMILAC shall progress the airworthiness certification activities leading to clearance as per the requirements for abinitio development of airborne stores as given in Subpart C. The airborne stores, identified to be non-critical the airworthiness certification coverage leading to its clearance is by the LTCC itself.
+The Airborne Stores, identified to be critical, CEMILAC shall broadly progress the airworthiness certification activities leading to clearance as per the requirements for abinitio development of airborne stores as given in Subpart C. The airborne stores, identified to be non-critical the airworthiness certification coverage leading to its clearance is by the LTCC itself.